m-sherrill/social-network/README.md

 - This application requires node.js.
 Make sure this is installed on your computer first.
 - Clone this repository to your computer.
 - Open the server.js file in your terminal and run ```npm install```.
 This will install all the dependancies to run this application.
-- Update the .env.EXAMPLE file, change variables in it to show your information and remove the ".EXAMPLE" ending on the file name when ready to use.
 - This can be tested locally.
 Please just open MongoDB compass and start a connection.

 ## Usage